wes-brooks/beauty_contest/writeup.md

 167    3.38      1.84     2.01   \dots   1.80    1.71
 -----  ------    ------   ------ -----   ------  ------
-[Table 2](#table:hika-results): An example of how the results for a site (Hika here) were compiled into a results table.
-The summary statistics used to compare predictive performance (area under the ROC curve and predictive error sum of squares) were calculated from the table.
-Confidence intervals for the summary statistics were computed via the bootstrap by resampling (with replacement) the rows of the results table.
+[Table 1](#table:hika-results): The results table from Hika.

 *COMMENT:* Need a table caption here and reference to it in the text.

-To identify which modeling methods have the best performance across all sites, the methods at each site were ranked from worst to best according to the performance summary statistics (the ranks were taken worst to best so that larger numbers represent better performance).
-The mean rank of each method was then taken across the sites as an measurement of how each of our modeling methods performed relative to the others.
-Uncertainty in the rankings is quantified by the bootstrap: since PRESS and AUROC are functions of the results tables, the bootstrap procedure is carried out by resampling the rows of each results table and recalculating the ranks for each bootstrap sample.
+To identify which modeling methods have the best performance across all sites, the summary statistics at each site were converted to ranks.
+We report the mean rank of each method across the sites.
+Uncertainty in the rankings is quantified by the bootstrap.
+Since PRESS and AUROC are functions of the results tables, the bootstrap procedure is carried out by resampling the rows of each results table and recalculating the ranks for each bootstrap sample.
 We used $1001$ bootstrap samples of each results table in the analysis that follows.

 # Results